Did the British test their nuclear bomb on their own soldiers?

 What are the different types of sub-atomic particles?

-Subatomic particles constitute the fundamental building blocks of matter, playing a pivotal role in the structure of atoms and the interactions that govern the behavior of the universe.
-Within the realm of particle physics, these diminutive entities are categorized primarily into three distinct classes: baryons, mesons, and leptons.
-This article seeks to delineate these categories […]
+Definition of Subatomic Particles Subatomic particles are the fundamental constituents of matter, forming the essential components of atoms and governing the interactions that shape the universe.
+In particle physics, these minute particles are primarily divided into three main groups: baryons, mesons, and leptons.
+Each category exhibits unique properties and behaviors that contribute to the structure […]

 Read More →